Non-Residents Entering Canada Information

 Due to international concern over child abduction, children traveling with one parent, grandparents or other guardians should carry proof of custody or letters from the non-accompanying parent/s authorizing travel.
 (This is in addition to proof of the child's citizenship.)
 Travelers without such documentation may experience delays when seeking admission to another country.
 Any person under the age of 18 and traveling alone should carry a letter from his/her parent or guardian authorizing the trip.
 Travelers without such documentation may experience delays at the Port of Entry.
 For more travel information, please see our Links to Additional Travel Information page.

 A conviction by any court (including a drunk driving conviction of ten years or less) may mean that a visitor to Canada is found to be inadmissible when that person attempts to cross the border.
 In such a case, the visitor may be required to obtain Rehabilitation before being allowed into Canada.
 Rehabilitation removes the ground of criminal inadmissibility, and means that you live a stable lifestyle, and that you are unlikely to be involved in further criminal activity.
-For more info about entering Canada for those with a previous criminal record please see this website.

 Before approaching the Canadian border, you should double check that you are not criminally inadmissible.
 You may be considered criminally in admissible by the Canadian federal government if your record shows a past criminal offense committed in a foreign country.
 If you are criminally inadmissible, don't worry!
 You can apply for a Temporary Resident Permit (TRP), which is a service provided by the Canadian government that will allow you to enter Canada for a specific reason and for a specified amount of time.
 To be eligible for a TRP, your sentence must have been completed less than 5 years prior, or more than 5 years prior with no application or approval of criminal rehabilitation.
-There is a $200.00 processing fee for this government service, and you must demonstrate a significant reason fro entering Canada in your application.
+There is a $200.00 processing fee for this government service, and you must demonstrate a significant reason for entering Canada in your application.
 You can apply for a TRP at a Canadian visa office or a port of entry.
-To learn more about criminal inadmissibility or obtaining a TRP, visit http://www.duicanadaentry.com
+To learn more about criminal inadmissibility or obtaining a TRP, visit the TRP website.

 As a visitor, you can bring certain goods into Canada for your own use as "personal baggage" during your stay.
 If you declare these goods when you arrive, and take them back with you when you leave, you will not have to pay any duties or taxes.
 These goods may not be used by a resident of Canada or on behalf of a business based in Canada.